-Brightland Christian Orphanage is a home which offers children in the Wotutu area in Cameroon the chance to grow up in a loving and caring environment in which the Bible and it's precepts are taught daily.
+Brightland Christian Orphanage is a home which offers 28 children the chance to grow up in a loving and caring environment in which the Bible and it's precepts are taught daily.
 The home is overseen by the Hillsboro church of Christ in Hillsboro, TN and operated by members of the Wotutu congregation in Wotutu village.
-The home is connected to the Brightland Christian Academy which is serving over 100 children at the moment.
+The home is connected to the Brightland Christian Academy which is serving over 250 children at the moment.

-Elangwe Gregory, the director of the Cameroon Bible Institute in Wotutu, and his wife Magdelene oversee the operation of the home in Cameroon.
-Sister Magdelene is the director of the orphanage.
+Elangwe Gregory, the director of the Cameroon Bible Institute in Wotutu, and his wife Magdalene oversee the operation of the home in Cameroon.
+Sister Magdalene is the director of the orphanage.
 She does such a wonderful job and treats the children as if they are her own.

 The home offers the children a safe and caring place to live with good Christian ladies, most of which are widows, to look after them.
 We also have house parents who teach and raise the children along with their own children.